eje211/coveo/README.md

 Finally, at one point, I attempted a geometric mean, the square root of the product of both scores.
 But the results at top just felt a bit too high.
 Just leaving the product of both scores seemed to give a score that felt better.

+## Dependency injection

+It might not have been completely necessary, but I really wanted to try using Guice from scratch.
+I'd never done that.
+It really helped me get a better understanding of it.
+I'd using Guice through other frameworks that used it, but most of the setting up of Guice had been done for me.
+Not this time.
+Akka-HTTP does not require Guice at all.

+The use of Guice is not completely absurd here: one might want to implement the configuration interface in a different way, depending on the use case.
+In fact, this is what the unit test suite does.
+(Even though in this specific case, it would also have worked without the dependency injection.)

+## Logging

+Originally, there was no logging, but as soon as the service was running on the server, it became clear that having it run without even a basic logging system was not acceptable, so I configured a basic log4j and started logging a few things. sbt-native-packager (see below) creates the directories for the log files anyway, so I might as well use them.

+# WHat remains to be done

+## Configuration

+The configuration system is crude at best.
+The thought behind that is that in real life, there would most likely be a centralized configuration system for all or most services.
+It does not make sense that each service be configured in a different way.
+So this service does not go far in setting up its own configuration system.

+# Deployment

+## Binaries

+Given the nature of Akka-HTTP, there are many ways of deploying this service.
+The one I chose is to use the sbt-native-packager.
+Since AWS is Red Hat-based, building to RPM made sense.
+If I had a better idea of the overall structure of the system, the Docker plugin might make more sense.)
+The RPM build command is the following:

+    sbt rpm:packageBin

+It requires the RNM packages to be installed on the system.
+They're available on any Unix system, including on macOS through Homebrew, which is what I used.

+As mentioned before, configuration is very crude.
+The RPM will create a user for this service but not user directory.
+That means that it will be *necessary* to create a system configuration file.
+The address currently set in the source is:

+    /etc/coveolocationservice.conf

+But it's trivial to add another: just add a new string to the list.
+Another way of configuring the package, of course, is to modify the configuration file in the resource folder, but that runs the danger of putting passwords in version control, which is never good.

+## Database

+The database content is included in version control.
+It should be easy to install on any recent version of PostgreSQL.
+The version currently deployed uses RDS.
+One of way of deploying the data would be:

+    psql databasename < sqlcontent.sql

+The extensions that this data uses are included by default within Postgres.
+Any warning or error about them can be safely ignored.

+## API

+There is an automatically generated API.
+It's included in the source.
+I'm sure it's not finished.
+I wish I could have done more with it.
+Uncommented code always comes back to bite you in the end.
+But it got so fascinated in learning Akka-HTTP, Slack and Guice from scratch that it would not have been reasonable to spend even more time polishing comments for each function.